-Mr. Burrows has a Bachelor of Commerce from the University of British Columbia, is a CFA[®] Charterholder and is a member of the Institute of Corporate Directors.
+Mr. Burrows has a Bachelor of Commerce from the University of British Columbia, is a CFA® Charterholder and is a member of the Institute of Corporate Directors.

-Board of directors

-7 of 7 meetings 100%
+2024 Board and committee membership and attendance Board of directors 7 of 7 meetings 100%